Potosi Travel Guide

 Potosi © Judith Duk

-The architecture is its main attraction with a distinct Spanish influence evident in the houses and beautiful churches.
-There are an astounding 80 colonial churches in the city filled with art and artefacts from the city's long history.
+The architecture is undoubtedly Potosi's main attraction, with a distinct Spanish influence evident in the houses and beautiful churches.
+There are an astounding 80 colonial churches in the city, filled with art and artefacts from the city's long history.
 Arguably the most notable of these are the Convent of San Francisco and the Convent of Santa Teresa.

 Become our Potosi Travel Expert